Making a will. What are you waiting for? | Curtis Parkinson

 Making a will.
 What are you waiting for?

-At least 20% of those surveyed, admitted they planned to update their wills to include children and grandchildren, but hadn’t got around to doing so.
+According to a recent survey by Macmillan Cancer Support, two in every three UK citizens haven’t made a Will.
+And, worryingly, over 1.5m people may have unknowingly made their Wills void by getting married.
+Furthermore, at least 20% of those surveyed admitted they planned to update their wills to include children and grandchildren but hadn’t got around to doing so.

-Official guidance recommends that wills should be reviewed ‘every five years and after any major life changes’.
-Yet according to recent stats, 25% of wills have not been updated for at least five years.
+Official guidance recommends that Wills be reviewed ‘every five years and after any major life changes’.
+Yet according to recent stats, 25% of Wills have not been updated for at least five years.

-1. A valid will allows you to control who will inherit your property after your death.
-If you have no will at the date of your death, you die intestate.
-Your property will be distributed according to law which may not be what you wish to happen.
-In some cases your estate may go to the Crown instead of the people you want to benefit.
+1. A valid Will lets you control who inherits your property after your death.
+If you have no Will at the date of your death, you die intestate.
+Your property is distributed according to law, which may not be what you wish to happen.
+Sometimes, your estate may go to the Crown instead of the people you want to benefit.

-4. In addition, making a will could help to reduce the liability to inheritance tax on your death.
+4. In addition, making a Will could help reduce the liability to inheritance tax on your death.
 This is particularly important if you have substantial assets.

-5. When you die leaving a valid will, legal ownership of all your property passes automatically to the executors appointed by the will.
-In order to prove that they have the right to deal with the estate, they must apply for a legal document confirming their rights from the Probate Registry.
+5. When you die, leaving a valid Will, legal ownership of all your property passes automatically to the executors appointed by the will.
+To prove that they have the right to deal with the estate, they must apply for a legal document confirming their rights from the Probate Registry.
 This is called obtaining probate.

 However little you may have, it’s better to say who you’d like to receive it.
 If you add up the value of your home, your car, bank and building society accounts, premium bonds, life policies and other savings – you’ll probably be surprised how much you have.

-I am married and I want all I have to go to go to my husband, wife or partner – do I still need a will?
+I am married, and I want all I have to go to my husband, wife, or partner.
+Do I still need a will?

 Yes.
 Many people believe that spouses inherit everything from each other.
 This isn’t always the case.
-If you leave a large estate, your spouse would have to share your property with your children or other relatives if you have no children predetermined by law.
+If you leave a large estate, your spouse must share your property with your children or other relatives if you have no children predetermined by law.
 It may be that this isn’t what you would want at all.

 Registered Civil Partners have the same entitlement as married couples.